carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 Lake A and Lake B. The number of species in Lake A is 3.
 To this quantity, we will subtract the number of these species that are shared with the Lake
 B: 2.
 So the number of unique species in Lake A compared to Lake B is (3-2) = 1.
-To this number, we will sum the result of the same operations but now take Lake B as our site of reference.
+To this number, we will sum the result of the same operations but now take Lake B as our reference site.
 In the end, the β diversity between Lake A and Lake B is (3-2) + (3-2) = 2.
 This process can be repeated, taking each pair of lakes as the focused sites.